 Maryland Limited Power of Attorney Form

-A Maryland Limited Power of Attorney is a form that gives an entity (the “Agent”) the authority to act on behalf of another person (the “Principal”).
-The Agent must follow the guidelines stated in the “Special Instructions” section.
+A Maryland limited power of attorney is a form that gives an entity (the “agent”) the authority to act on behalf of another person (the “principal”).
+The agent must follow the guidelines stated in the “Special Instructions” section.
 By signing, they are binding themselves to the agreed-upon tasks.
-If duties are not carried out as stated or there is an abuse of power, the LPOA can be revoked and the Agent will be responsible for any damages caused by their actions.
+If duties are not carried out as stated or there is an abuse of power, the limited POA can be revoked, making the agent responsible for any damages caused by their actions.

 Signing requirements (§ 17-110) – Notarized and signed by two (2) witnesses.